eekcoopuw/jobmon/docsource/quickstart.rst

 Dynamically Configure Resources for a Given Task
 ================================================
-It is now possible to dynamically configure the resources needed to run a given task.
-For example, if an upstream task may better inform the resources that a downstream task needs, the resources will not be checked and bound until the downstream is about to run and all of its upstream dependencies have completed.
+It is possible to dynamically configure the resources needed to run a given task.
+For example, if an upstream Task may better inform the resources that a downstream Task needs, the resources will not be checked and bound until the downstream is about to run and all of it's upstream dependencies have completed.
 To do this, the user can provide a function that will be called at runtime and return an ExecutorParameter object with the resources needed.

 For example ::

-    from jobmon.client.swarm.executors.base import ExecutorParameters
+    from jobmon.client.api import ExecutorParameters
-    from jobmon.client.swarm.workflow.workflow import Workflow
+    from jobmon.client.templates.unknown_workflow import UnknownWorkflow as Workflow
-    from jobmon.client.swarm.workflow.bash_task import BashTask
+    from jobmon.client.templates.bash_task import BashTask

     def assign_resources(*args, **kwargs):
         """ Callable to be evaluated when the task is ready to be scheduled